netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

 Otherwise, if try to apply them without the "import" annotation, the Netris Operator will complain that the resource with such name or specs already exists.

-After importing resources to k8s, they will belong to the Netris Operator, and you won’t be able to edit/delete them directly from the Netris Controller web interface, because the Netris Operator will put everything back, as declared in the custom resources.
+After importing resources to k8s, they will belong to the Netris Operator, and you won't be able to edit/delete them directly from the Netris Controller web interface, because the Netris Operator will put everything back, as declared in the custom resources.

 Reclaim Policy
 --------------